General Class Policies

 Course Attendance Policy

-Students who miss 20 percent of class meetings—excluding absences due to documented medical emergencies or official university functions—will be administratively dropped from the class.
+Students who miss 20 percent of class meetings or their online equivalents—excluding absences due to documented medical emergencies or official university functions—will be administratively dropped from the class.
 Dropped students will earn a W or a WF in the course.

 How many classes is 20 percent?